-(3) A complainant dissatisfied with the decision of the Chief Executive under subsection (2) may within 14 days of the date thereof request by notice in writing that the Chief Executive's decision be reviewed by the Disciplinary Tribunal, whereupon the Chief Executive shall refer the matter forthwith to the Chairman.

-- (4) If on the application of the LSRA the Court is satisfied- - (a) that there is a reasonable likelihood that a person will contravene sections 5, 8 or 9 or the Schedules of this Act or the Supreme Court Act or subsidiary legislation made under this Act or the Supreme Court Act; or the Court may grant an injunction restraining that person from contravening or further contravening any such provision, or order that person and any other person who it appears to the Court is or was knowingly a party to a contravention to take such steps as the Court may direct to remedy that contravention.
+- (3) A complainant dissatisfied with the decision of the Chief Executive under subsection (2) may within 14 days of the date thereof request by notice in writing that the Chief Executive's decision be reviewed by the Disciplinary Tribunal. - (4) If, on an investigation under section 26(2), the Chief Executive decides that the conduct to which his investigation related is not proved, or does not require further action, he shall so inform the Authorised Person concerned. - (5) If on the application of the LSRA the Court is satisfied- - (a) that there is a reasonable likelihood that a person will contravene sections 5, 8 or 9 or the Schedules of this Act or the Supreme Court Act or subsidiary legislation made under this Act or the Supreme Court Act; or - (b) that a person has contravened any such provision and that steps should be taken to remedy the contravention, the Court may grant an injunction restraining that person from contravening or further contravening any such provision, or order that person and any other person who it appears to the Court is or was knowingly a party to a contravention to take such steps as the Court may direct to remedy that contravention.

-(b) that a person has contravened any such provision as is mentioned in sub-paragraph(a) above and that steps should be taken to remedy the contravention, the Court may order that person to pay into Court, or otherwise give security in respect of, such sum as appears to the Court to be just having regard to the extent of any such profit, loss or adverse effect.
+- (6) If on the application of the LSRA the Court is satisfied that a person has contravened any provision of this Act or the Supreme Court Act and either- - (a) that profits have accrued to any person as a result of that contravention; or - (b) that any client or person to whom legal services have been provided has suffered loss or been otherwise adversely affected as a result of that contravention, the Court may order that person to pay into Court, or otherwise give security in respect of, such sum as appears to the Court to be just having regard to the extent of any such profit, loss or adverse effect.